 A mid fade is a great way to show off short curls.
 As the rest of your hair is already short, the mid fade will blend perfectly with your natural waves.
 Because the mid fade means there’s very little hair on the side of your head, all eyes will be on your curls.
 Plus, as there’s less hair overall, it’s a very manageable curly style.

 A quiff hairstyle looks great on all face shapes but is particularly flattering if you have a round face.
 That’s because it draws the eye up, making your face seem longer.
 Meanwhile, the mid fade has the same effect – with the bonus of making your hair look thicker.
 A quiff with a mid fade is a popular style for footballers, who often combine it with streaks or highlights.
-So if you want that soccer star look, give this style a try.
+So if you want that soccer haircut, give this hairstyle a try.

 How do you cut a mid fade haircut?